Deepfake Phishing Simulations | Fully Managed | Breacher.ai

 Voice Clone + Agentic SMS

-Cloned executive voice call followed by AI-driven SMS sequence.
-Exploits the inherent trust employees place in recognized voices.
+Cloned executive voice call followed by an AI-driven SMS sequence.
+Exploits the trust employees place in a recognized voice.

 • 23.0% click rate